-Any person who loves to drive fast classic cars understands the need for proper air to fuel mixture or ratio.
-If you are old enough to remember Kennedy, you are old enough to remember adjusting the carburetor before hitting Woodward or Gratiot on a Saturday night.
+Any person who loves to drive fast classic cars understands the need for proper air-to-fuel mixture or ratio.
+If you are old enough to remember Gerald Ford or Jimmy Carter as presidents, you are old enough to remember adjusting the carburetor before hitting Woodward or Gratiot on a Saturday night.

 Today’s vehicles make these adjustments through a computer.
-You’ve invested in a high efficiency/high performing Aerco condensing boiler.
-Why not move up to the 21st century and make sure the boiler is specified with O2 trim?
+You’ve invested in a high-efficiency/high-performing condensing boiler.
+Why not move up to this century and make sure the boiler is specified with O2 trim?

 The proper air and fuel mixture provides peak efficiency in a boiler.
-The combination of engine efficiency and performance is all about adjusting this mixture depending on weather conditions.
+The combination of engine efficiency and performance is all about adjusting this mixture depending on weather conditions and gas pressure changes.

-It is possible to specify a premium efficiency boiler, make sure the return temperature is low, and end up with no efficiency gains and the boiler not condensing.
-Let’s discuss how this happens and how we can solve.
+It is possible to specify a premium efficiency boiler, make sure the return temperature is low, and end up with less efficiency gains and a boiler not condensing.
+Let’s discuss how this happens and how we can solve this.

 All condensing boilers advertise premium efficiency over non-condensing boilers.
 This premium efficiency is based on dropping the return temperature below the dew point to cause condensing.
 Here is an example performance curve of the Aerco Benchmark BMK-1000.

 Notice that at return temperatures below the 135°F dew point, the efficiency soars.
-In order for this to happen in any boiler regardless of the manufacturer, the air to fuel mixture must be fine-tuned.
-Too rich a mixture, not enough O2, and, there are nuisance shutdowns, noises, and vibration.
+For this to happen in any boiler regardless of the manufacturer, the air to fuel mixture must be fine-tuned.
+Too rich a mixture, not enough O2, and there will be nuisance flame loss shutdowns, more damaging emissions, noises, and vibration.
 In your car, you would call it rough idling.

 Weather plays a huge part in the O2 required.
 As the weather changes from fall to winter to spring, the temperature and humidity changes will affect the performance of the boiler.
-The Aerco AERtrim system senses the changes and adjusts the air volume.
+O2 automatic trimming is a real advantage here.
+One example is the Aerco AERtrim system which senses the changes and adjusts the air volume.

 When there is too much O2, the boiler runs “lean”.
 The lean mixture will cause the dew point to shift down and the published efficiency cannot be met.
-This can also be caused by changes in the weather.
-See the following from ASHRAE’s handbook.
+This can also be caused by changes in the weather or gas pressure.